Australia - Oceania

 • Keep evenings flexible

-On the ground, the first transfer is only good if it stays realistic all the way to the hotel: The SkyBus is the cleanest default for most first-time stays because it removes the airport decision and drops you into the city transfer spine.
+On the ground, the first transfer is only good if it stays realistic all the way to the hotel: The SkyBus is the cleanest default for most first-time stays because it removes the airport choice and drops you into the city transfer spine.
 A taxi or ride-hailing becomes reasonable mainly for very early, very late, or luggage-heavy arrivals.

 Do not judge the city by the cheapest airport route on paper.
 Judge it by whether you still have energy left for dinner, a short walk, or one useful first stop after check-in.